mgrman/BlazorWith3d/README.md

 Add option to generate TS bindings for Direct Interop without MemoryPack

-add support for special argument type, of the generated type itself, ie to get renderer instance fin controller methods

-add JSON only unity version (ie memorypack would be nice to have in an optional packages)

 add requirement that non MemoryPack TS types must be marked as sequential struct layout!